PRATAP-KUMAR/budgetapp/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command from the root directory:

 ```sh
   rails server
 ```
+then open any browser and enter this address `localhost:3000`

 ### Run tests